hyperschedule/hyperschedule-api/README.md

 * `/`
   * displays a static HTML page directing the user to copy their schedule data and migrate to [hyperschedule.io]
-* `/api/v1/all-courses`
-  * returns a JSON map with the following keys:
-    * `courses`:
-      * non-empty list of distinct course objects (see below)
-    * `lastUpdate`:
-      * non-empty human-readable string describing the time elapsed since the course list was last recomputed on the server
 * `/api/v2/all-courses`
   * returns a JSON map with the following keys:
     * `courses`: